JohnCarmichael3000/azurePowerShellFunctions/README.md

 - Select the options: Publish to Code, PowerShell Core runtime stack.
 - On the "Hosting" tab you can see the default plan is the "Consumption" Plan where your function app is only charged based on actual use.
 - Wait for your deployment to complete.
 Waiting...
 Waiting.
 Done.
 Go to the new Resource.
 - Add a function to your function app by selecting "Functions" on the left menu.
 Then the "+ Add" and for simplicity at this point select a "Develop in Portal".
-Functions can be developed on your deskop with more steps.
+Functions can be developed on your desktop with additional steps.
 - Select the function type "HTTP trigger" meaning the function can be called on demand by an incoming HTTP request.
 - Open the new function and select "Code + Test".
 - The sample code can be replaced or modified with the code in this repo.